laij84/typescript-react-course/lesson_0/README.md

 }
 ```

-Don't worry if you don't fully understand the example above, as its using other types specific to the React type definitions and Generics (which we will cover next).
+Don't worry if you don't fully understand the example above, as its using other types specific to the React and Generics (which we will cover next).

 But at a glance from this type definition, we can see that Function Components have properties `propTypes`, `contextTypes`, `defaultProps` and `displayName`, and also have a call signature which takes some `props` and `context` as arguments, and returns some React Elements (JSX), or `null`.